peter-woyzbun/dgrmr_m/README.md

  essentially a collection of functions layered over `pandas` functions, and a new "pipe" operator.

 The "pipe" operator, `>>`, turns `x >> f(y)`into `f(x,y)`.
 It allows for the chaining together of any number of `dgrmr` functions.
-That is, to pass the output dataframe from one function to the next.
+That is, it passes the dataframe output from one function to the next.
 The idea is to manipulate a dataframe with a clear, concise, ordered set of instructions.
 The code below is an example of one such instruction set.

+### Example Code
 ```python
 df = df >> keep('origin == JFK', 'dest == SFO') \
         >> create(speed='distance / air_time * 60',